alwongg/Tinder-Clone/README.md

 * Connect iOS app with Parse server with Heroku
 * Dragging objects for swipe gesture -> Left for Not interested and Right for interested
 * Setup Login and Sign up features with error messages
+* Accepted and rejected users are saved on Parse
+* New users are generated and shown after one is dismissed
+* Implement seen matches and messaging features